TCNCoalition/TCN/protocol.md

 # CEN Protocol

-This is a work-in-progress document.
-So far, it just has copies of text from various Google Docs, Slack threads, etc., to provide a single source of truth to iterate the specification.
+> This is a work-in-progress document.
+So far, it just has copies of text from

-## Introduction and goals

-Contact tracing is used to identify exposures to a contagion and allow treatment, isolation, or quarantine.
-This document describes the security considerations for a protocol on mobile devices that uses a phone’s ability to broadcast short range radio announcements (via Bluetooth) to support contact tracing and notification while preventing users from being stalked, tracked, blackmailed, or otherwise suffering from the exposure of their detailed location history to the public.

-A contact tracing protocol should allow a user Alice to

-1. Record her contacts, termed contact events, with other app users locally on her own device;

-2. At a later time notify those users she has had contact with that she has tested positive (or in the case of CoEpi that she has symptoms).

-As the app is always on and continuously broadcasting, this could easily reveal a user's entire location history.
-Preventing this requires a strong security model.
-In particular, no one (even app users themselves) should learn anything about anyone else they contact if there are no positive reports.
-Furthermore, to facilitate adoption, no personal identifying information should be collected by the app.
-In the event of a positive test (respectively self-reported symptoms), the privacy impact should a) only be on the person reporting and b) be as minimal as possible.
-This is crucial to facilitating adoption and complying with various regulations across states and countries.

-## Straw man solution:
+> various Google Docs, Slack threads, etc., to provide a single source of truth
+> to iterate the specification.

+**XXX** Add a paragraph to the beginning with a BLUF summary.

+Contact tracing is used to identify people who may have been exposed to infection and notify them of their exposure, allowing isolation, testing, or treatment as may be appropriate.
+However, contact tracing poses risks of its own, such as fear of stigma or discrimination based on health status, or the risk that contact tracing systems could be repurposed for surveillance by governments or individuals.

+This document describes a protocol for mobile devices that aims to support contact tracing with minimal risk and without requiring trust in a centralized party.
+No personally-identifiable information is required by the protocol.
+Users' devices send short-range broadcasts over Bluetooth to nearby devices.
+Later, a user who develops symptoms or tests positive can report their status to their contacts with minimal loss of privacy.
+Users who do not send reports reveal no information.

+**XXX** Fill in the rest of this introduction with an overview of the document's contents

+## Trust assumptions in contact tracing systems

+**XXX** This should exist in some form but I'm not sure where.

+1.  **Location Privacy**.
+Is any party trusted with user's location data, and if so, under what circumstances?

+2.  **Functional Capacity**.
+Does the system trust that health authorities will be able to carry out their functions, or is it resilient in case they become overwhelmed and are unable to?

+3.  **Report Integrity**.
+What measures does the system use, if any, to determine the integrity of a report of symptoms or test status?

+The CEN protocol does not require trust related to location data, and it also does not require participation by a health authority.
+Any contact tracing protocol that does not require participation by a health authority is effectively a particular kind of anonymous messaging protocol, which allows users to send reports to all users whom they may have come in contact with without revealing their identity.
+Leaving the question of report integrity as an application-level concern means that different applications can make different choices, while still remaining interoperable.
+For instance, CoEpi allows users to self-report symptoms, while CovidWatch trusts a health authority to attest to the integrity of a positive test status.

+**XXX** Insert comparisons with other protocols.

+## Ideal functionality for contact tracing protocols

+The protocol's interactions should fit into the following phases:

+- **Broadcast**: users generate and broadcast Contact Event Numbers (CENs) over Bluetooth to nearby devices.
+- **Report**: a user uploads a packet of data to a server to send a report to all users they may have encountered in some time interval.
+- **Scan**: users monitor data published by the server to learn whether they have received any reports.
+- **Fetch**: users who learn of a report addressed to them can download it.
+  - **XXX** Adding this as a separate step would make the protocol much more extensible.
+The alternative would be to include the message in the data published by the server, but this maybe requires all clients to be able to parse messages and if the message contents are longer than a message ID, it's less bandwidth efficient.
+For the current CoEpi design, this is probably not important, but it will probably not be possible to change the protocol if it is widely deployed, so this may be the only chance to add extensibility.

+The protocol should have the following properties:

+- **Server Privacy**: An honest-but-curious server should not learn information about any user's location or contacts.
+- **Locality Integrity**: Users cannot send reports to users they did not come in contact with.
+- **No Passive Tracking**: A passive adversary monitoring Bluetooth connections should not be able to learn any information about the location of users who do not send reports.
+- **Reporter Privacy**: Users who send reports do not reveal information to users they did not come in contact with, and reveal only the time of contact to users they did come in contact with.
+Note that in practice, the timing alone may still be sufficient for their contact to learn their identity (e.g., if their contact was only around one other person at the time), but this seems like the strongest possible notion of reporter privacy.

+## A strawman protocol

 All mobile devices running the app periodically generate a random Contact Event Number (CEN), store the CEN, and broadcast it using Bluetooth.
 At the same